weiplanet/uno/doc/articles/contributing/guidelines/updating-dependencies.md

 - [Microsoft.CodeAnalysis.*](https://github.com/unoplatform/uno/pull/1169) child packages needs to be aligned with the other `Microsoft.CodeAnalysis` packages.
 - [Microsoft.Extensions.Logging.*](https://github.com/unoplatform/uno/pull/1108/files#r300432589) child packages needs to be aligned with the other `Microsoft.Extensions.Logging` packages.
 Currently can't be upgraded because most recent versions are using thread, which are not supported on Wasm.

-These dependancies require care and human testing to confirm compatibility with webassembly:
+These dependencies require care and human testing to confirm compatibility with webassembly:

 - [Microsoft.Extensions.Logging.Console](https://github.com/unoplatform/Uno/pull/894#issuecomment-495046929)